akkeris/docs/addons/memcached.md

 ## Upgrading

 Memcached plans can be upgraded or downgraded on-demand.
 During the upgrade the memcached instance and any attached applications will be placed in maintenace mode.

+>**danger** Data is not retained while upgrading or downgrading (as memcached is a volatile storage!)

 ## Advanced Memcached with Memcached Plugin